efatihkutuk/koruphp/README.md

 php -S localhost:8080 -t public
 ```

-The demo uses Twig templates under `apps/Demo/View` and the styles defined in
+The demo uses plain PHP templates under `apps/Demo/View` and the styles defined in
 `public/css/style.css` for a simple responsive layout.

 Browse to `http://localhost:8080/login` to sign in.
 The demo user credentials are: